Contact Us for a Free Consultation (213) 542-0979

 Obviously, in a murder case, usually, the type of evidence you're going to see is somebody planning to kill another person and then executing that plan and killing the person and having a motive to kill them.
 There's evidence that shows that the person may have waited for the person or devised some sort of scheme in order to be able to get in a position to murder the person.

 Whereas, in a voluntary manslaughter situation, usually what you're going to see is what we call “a heat of passion killing.”
 In other words, it's not necessarily a planned killing.
 Maybe somebody walked in on their significant other having sex with another person and, in a rage, ended up killing another person.
+This 'heat of passion' is a legal term that refers to a state of intense emotional excitement that can reduce a murder charge to manslaughter.

 Maybe somebody's on the road, and another person is involved in a road rage situation with them, and they end up killing that person.
 These are all situations where there is at least an argument that it's a voluntary manslaughter situation versus a murder situation.